kruschid/epickit/README.md

 ## Full Example

-The following fictive example contains of two actions `inc` that increments a counter and `add` which adds a number to the counter.
+The following fictive example contains two actions `inc` that increments a counter and `add` which adds a number to the counter.
 Furthermore it defines an epic that reacts to these both actions in porder to perform a _debounced_ post request to an endpoint `/counter`.
 After a request has been finished the epic dispatches the action `log` for logging.

 ``` ts